soz-live/soz-live.github.io/index.md

 - Construction
   - Rigging

-## For LISP Coders
+## For Coders

-**SOZ-LIVE** is a platform for developing additional Lisp functionality for CAD including:
+**SOZ-LIVE** is a platform for developing additional Lisp functionality for CAD, focussing on:

-- Structured
+- Structure
 - Consistency
 - Simplicity
 - Modularity
-- Extensible
+- Extensibility
 - Readability
-- Documented
+- Documentation

 ## Potential Users